The Fedora 30 is finally released. Fedora Workstation users may require upgrading their Workstations to use the latest version.

-Upgrade to Fedora 27
+Upgrade to Fedora 30

 Generally, servers run without any Desktop environment.
-So this section will useful for upgrading Fedora server as well as workstation using the command line.
+So this section will useful for upgrading the Fedora server as well as the workstation using the command line.
 Make sure you have proper backups of your data on the external backup drive.

-Step 1 – Update Fedora System Packages
+1. Update Fedora System Packages

 sudo dnf upgrade --refresh

 DNF required system upgrade plugin to be installed.
 So use the following command to install system upgrade dnf plugin.

 sudo dnf install dnf-plugin-system-upgrade

-sudo dnf system-upgrade download --refresh --releasever=27
+sudo dnf system-upgrade download --refresh --releasever=30

 If any of the packages have unsatisfied dependencies, Fedora will refuse the upgrade process.
 You can use

---allowerasing option with above command, This will remove any packages which are broken.
+--allowerasing option with the above command, This will remove any packages which are broken.
 Watch the output of the command to check which packages are getting removed from the system, So you can install again.

 sudo dnf system-upgrade reboot